shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 **Stringify the data** -

-We can convert the object into the string for the transportation in the javascript with the help ob `Object.stringify(obj)` and it will convert the obj into string And we can use all the stering methods on it.
+We can convert the object into the string for the transportation in the javascript with the help ob `JSON.stringify(obj)` and it will convert the obj into string And we can use all the stering methods on it.

 ```
 let jsonData = {